nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `--use-names` - Specifies to add taxa names in addition to taxids.
 - `--output` - Specifies the name of the kraken2 read-based output file.
 - `--report` - Specifies the name of the kraken2 report output file.
-- `sample_GLlblMetag_decontam.fastq.gz` - Positional argument specifying the input file.
+- `sample_decontam_GLlblMetag.fastq.gz` - Positional argument specifying the input file.

 **Input Data:**

 - kraken2-db/ (a directory containing kraken2 database files, output from [Step 10a](#10a-download-kraken2-database))
-- sample_GLlblMetag_decontam.fastq.gz or sample_GLlblMetag_HostRm.fastq.gz (filtered and trimmed sample reads with both contaminants and human reads (and, optionally, host reads) removed, gzipped fasta file, output from [Step 7e](#7e-generate-decontaminated-read-files) or [Step 8b](#8b-remove-host-reads))
+- sample_decontam_GLlblMetag.fastq.gz or sample_HostRm_GLlblMetag.fastq.gz (filtered and trimmed sample reads with both contaminants and human reads (and, optionally, host reads) removed, gzipped fasta file, output from [Step 7e](#7e-generate-decontaminated-read-files) or [Step 8b](#8b-remove-host-reads))